 – Is your employee becoming less productive?

-Even employees with the very best of intentions will have lower productivity levels when moonlighting.
+Even employees with the very best intentions will have lower productivity levels when moonlighting.
 They might be missing out on sleep to balance two separate jobs, and will almost certainly be dealing with more stress.

 Even if they show up whenever they’re supposed to, giving their job their full effort, it’s almost guaranteed that their ‘full effort’ simply isn’t what it used to be.